mark-mcdermott/ruxtmin/README.md

     },
     createUser: function() {
       const params = {
-        'name': this.inputName,
+        'name': this.name,
-        'email': this.inputDescription,
+        'email': this.email,
         'avatar': this.inputAvatar,
-        'password': this.inputPassword,
+        'password': this.password,
       }
       let formData = new FormData()
       Object.entries(params).forEach(